|Not quite knowing what to expect, in due course arrived at Kingston-upon-Hull station complete with my old worthy tool kit and a little

 of 3rd August 1944 signalled the beginning of a day never to be forgot.
 From the safety of my air raid shelter I was rudely awakened and

 instinctively knew that the campsite had been hit.
 I hurriedly arose and ran round to be met with a scene of absolute devastation, death and

 destruction and found myself in a state of shock.
-During that fateful forenoon, together with survivors, we wandered around the wreckage,
+During that fateful forenoon, together with survivors, we wandered around the wreckage, on the

-have it, lying rusting in the garage.
+lying rusting in the garage.

 |Midday and all that we could do had been done, the dead (11 off) now laid out alongside and in the remains of the mortuary.
 All my bits and pieces